signedav/marp-talk-about-interlis/iliuniverse.md

 ---
 ## Metaconfiguration and Toppings
-Settings for tools are configured in a metaconfiguration file, as well as links to topping files that contain information about GIS project (such as symbologies or legend structures).
-Thus, this additional information usually consists of a metaconfiguration and any number of toppings.
+Settings for tools are configured in a metaconfiguration file, as well as links to topping files that contain information about GIS project.

+***Thus, this additional information usually consists of a metaconfiguration and any number of toppings.***

 ---
 ![usabilityhub](./assets/usabilityhub_modelbaker.png)